Herniated Disc Treatment in New York

 - Physical therapy and myofascial release

 - Pain management

 - Sports medicine and rehabilitation

 - Regenerative and alternative medicine

 If you are suffering from back pain, the first step to improving your health and returning to your normal activities is to schedule an evaluation at Performance Health.
-Our physicians are experts in back injuries and can help you return to performance-level health.
+Our physicians can help you get back to performance-level health.
 Call one of our New York offices at 212.486.8616, or fill out the form on this page to request an appointment now.